 Maintaining a French Stove

-Finally, the issues we’d experience in our first year.
-I looked at a french range as an investment – a workhorse for our family and business.
+I looked at a French range as an investment – a workhorse for our family and business.
 I wasn’t concerned about service because it would be years before it would require any maintenance.

 From the start, we had a few problems.
 I’ll be very honest – I become quickly overwhelmed and the manual, emails back and forth were just too much for me.
 We had our plumber out again (at our expense) to make adjustments that Lacanche recommended to the best of their ability with the information provided.